Mukundananda: Life Transformation Programs (LTPs) and spiritual retreats

-Swami Mukundananda conducts Life Transformation Programs (LTPs) in multiple cities in the USA and India.
+Swami Mukundananda leads a series of spiritual programs known as Life Transformation Programs (LTPs) in various locations in the United States and India.
 These week-long programs include discourses and meditation sessions.

-In addition, he conducts spiritual retreats in the USA and India aimed at the holistic upliftment of the body, mind, and soul.
-These retreats comprise yoga and meditation, knowledge sessions, chanting, festival celebrations, kids and youth classes, and question-and-answer sessions.
+He also leads spiritual retreats in the United States and India.
+Activities in these retreats include lectures, chanting, and educational programs for children and youth.

 Jagadguru Kripalu University (JKU)

-Jagadguru Kripalu University, founded by Swami Mukundananda, is a multidisciplinary university being established in the developing state of Odisha, India.
-The University aims to provide quality and accessible education delivering programs in Health Sciences, Information Technology, Engineering, Business Studies, and Humanities, along with an emphasis on Spiritual Sciences, Yogic Sciences, and Naturopathy.
+Jagadguru Kripalu University, established in Odisha, India, offers programs across various academic disciplines.
+According to university publications, it offers programs in Health Sciences, Information Technology, Engineering, Business Studies, and Humanities, as well as programs in Spiritual Sciences, Yogic Studies, and Naturopathy.

 YouTube Channel

-Swami Mukundananda's YouTube Channel is amongst India's top five channels for inner peace and spirituality.
+Swami Mukundananda maintains a YouTube Channel that features videos on spirituality, meditation, and related topics.